EvanCooper9/swift-week-view/README.md

 See the included example for basic implementation.
 Make sure to download the *entire* repository, and then open the `.xcworkspace` for it to work properly with the Source files and CocoaPods.

 ## Up Next
-- Initialize a WeekView within the storyboard
 - Ability to scroll vertically through the full hours of the day.
+- ~~Initialize a WeekView within the storyboard~~ Not possible, dependencies do not subclass `NSObject`

 ## Acknowledgements
 Inspired by [Android-Week-View](https://github.com/alamkanak/Android-Week-View) after it became a large part of a school project.